sonic-net/SONiC/doc/oomd/SONiC OOM daemon.md

      - OOMD will run 'docker restart' command to restart docker container
  - The following diagram show how OOMD work:
     - UserInfoProvider will get user information from /etc/passwd
+    - CriticalProcessInfoProvider will get critical process list from supervisord
     - ConfigProvider will subscribe config DB change event and update OOMD config.
     - MemMonitor will monitor cgroup event and trigger OomHandler.
     - ContainerMonitor will monitor container OOM event and re-start container